flamelily-bluescsi/bluescsi/powerbookeu.md

   - eu
 ---

-##### 🇬🇧 UK Powerbook 🇬🇧
+##### 🇪🇺 EU Powerbook 🇪🇺

 ![{{page.cart_description}}]({{page.cart_image}})

-This is the Powerbook version of the BlueSCSI for UK buyers.
+This is the Powerbook version of the BlueSCSI for EU/Rest of the World buyers.
 No soldering is required to use this device.
 This device has been fully tested on a Vintage Mac Powerbook.

 * Version 1.1 PCB
 * Fully tested on a PB 165C